Dementia Care: 11 Signs of Alzheimer’s

 8. Mislaying personal items

-Someone with Alzheimer’s is likely to put familiar objects in completely unfamiliar places.
-Moreover, Alzheimer’s can create the sense of suspicion, and often those living with the condition will accuse others of stealing their belongings.
+Someone with Alzheimer’s is likely to put familiar objects in completely unfamiliar places – a common example is leaving house keys in the fridge or oven.
+Moreover, Alzheimer’s can create the sense of suspicion, and often those living with the condition will accuse others of stealing their belongings if they can’t find them.
 This tendency increases over time and is a symptom that those experienced in dementia care are only too familiar with.

 9. Changes in personality